ManuelPopp/MSRS/README.md

 ## SimplifyRasters.py
-Implementation of SimplifyRasters.R as QGIS Tool.
+Implementation of SimplifyRasters.R as a QGIS Tool.